hackclub/hackathon-photos/README.md

 We'd love to have more photo albums in this collection!
 To submit photos from your hackathon, please create a pull request and add them to the table above, following the format of the existing entries.
 For licensing information, refer to [choosealicense.com](https://choosealicense.com/non-software/).

 Questions?
-Feel free to reach out to `@sampoder` on Slack or email `sam@hackclub.com`.
+Feel free to reach out to `@sampoder` on Slack or send an email to `sam@hackclub.com`.

-Thank you in adavance for your contribution!
+Thank you for your contribution!